Gift-okonta/Freelancing-Earnings-and-Job-Trends-Analysis/README.md

 - Beginners: 44%
 - Intermediate: 44%

-The differences are minimal, suggesting that experience level has limited influence on client rehire behavior.
+Rehire rates were relatively consistent across experience levels, with Experts recording 46% and Beginners 44%, indicating only a 2% point variance,suggesting that experience level has limited influence on client rehire behavior.

 **Insight:**
 Service quality and client satisfaction likely drive repeat engagement more than experience level alone.